ossCare/svnPlus/README.md

              into a PERL object.
 Debugging working more consistently but not done.

+version 2.5: removed no longer accurate comments, added more comments
+             and other minor changes to i/o.

 TBD
 version 3.0: NOTE: an attempt to del/add (i.e. move) a directory
              or file to a protected folder has not been tested